radius-project/design-notes/template/0000-design-template.md

 ## Security (Optional)
 <!--
 Optional.
-Use this section to describe the security threats and its mitigations with this design—such as authenticating request, storing secrets and credentials, etc.
+Use this section to describe a security threat and its mitigation with this design—such as authenticating request, storing a secret and a credential, etc.
 -->

 ## Compatibility (Optional)

 <!--
 Optional.
-Describe the potential risk and mitigations with the other components—such as incompatible with older CLI.
-Include breaking changes to behaviors or APIs here.
+Describe potential compatibility issues with other components, such as incompatibility with older CLIs, and include any breaking changes to behaviors or APIs.
 -->

 ## Monitoring